 Regularly check financial statements, bank accounts, and credit reports for unauthorized activity, like unknown charges.
 Though it might seem premature, check if your child has a credit report, too.
 If your child doesn’t have a credit history you know of (and they shouldn’t, as the CARD Act of 2009 made it practically impossible for anyone under 21 to have one), any credit activity in their name can indicate child identity theft.
 Early detection of anything unusual is critical to limiting damage.

 By implementing these tips, you can create a much safer online environment for both yourself and your children.
-Safeguarding your family’s identities online takes a lot of time and effort.
+Still, safeguarding your family’s identities online takes a lot of time and effort.
 Luckily, you can turn to a dedicated identity monitoring service like FreeKick for help.

 FreeKick—The Premier Solution for Your Family’s Identity Protection

-Powered by Austin Capital Bank, FreeKick is tailored to aid in identity monitoring for two adult parents and up to six children aged 0 to 25.
-Besides protecting your and your family’s identities, FreeKick also actively helps build a strong credit profile for your children aged 14 to 25.
+Powered by Austin Capital Bank, FreeKick is tailored to help monitor the identities of two adult parents and up to six children aged 0 to 25.
+Besides protecting your and your family’s identities, FreeKick also actively helps build a strong credit profile for your children aged 13 to 25.

 A particularly helpful feature for protecting the safety of your family’s identities online is FreeKick’s Dark Web monitoring, which tracks your personal data and lets you know if your identity has been compromised.